 The sport of high school powerlifting was originally promoted as a competition designed to break the monotony of football off-season programs.
 Strength training is a vital component to the preparation of an upcoming football season and competition seemed to be an extrinsic motivator to becoming stronger.
 Therefore, football teams would assemble at a common site during the off season months to demonstrate individual and team strength.
 One such event took place in 1965 under the direction of Dr. Billy Jack Talton, who at the time was a football coach at Bastrop High School.
 Several years later, in 1979, Louisiana Tech University hosted one of the first High School Invitational Meets.
 This meet was also held under the direction of Dr. Talton, who was an instructor of Physical Education and the Powerlifting Coach at Louisiana Tech.
 The Tech Invitational would eventually become host to the North Regional for the next 20 years.

 High school powerlifting in Louisiana continues to grow in the new millennium under the direction of the LHSPLA Executive Committee.
 Prior to the state and regional competitions, several high school invitational meets are held in December, January, and February.
-Today fifteen LHSPLA / LHSAA member schools are currently hosting invitational meets for the 2015-2016 season.
-The State Meet has grown from 46 lifters in 1983 to the over 800 qualifiers for the 2015 State Championship Meet.
-Participation in the state meet has grown to such large numbers that it has become necessary to contest the State Meet over a two-day period.
-This season the state meet will be held March 18th and 19th at the University of Louisiana Monroe’s Fant-Ewing Coliseum.
+The State Meet has grown from 46 lifters in 1983 to 1025 lifters in 2022.
+Participation in the state meet has grown to such large numbers that it has become necessary to contest the State Meet over a three-day period.

 The LHSPLA exists to promote the sport of powerlifting, educate athletes, coaches and parents, and continually invest in the present and future of High School Powerlifting throughout the state of Louisiana.